IntelRealSense/realsense-ros/camera/README.md

 ###Limitations:
+* Currently, the camera nodelet has been tested to work only for R200 cameras.

-Currently, the ROS camera nodelet only supports the following formats:
+* Currently, the camera nodelet only supports the following formats:
     * Color stream:    RGB8
     * Depth stream:    Y16
     * Infrared stream: Y8

-Note: The camera does not provide hardware based depth registration/projector data.
+* The camera does not provide hardware based depth registration/projector data.
 Hence the launch file "realsense_r200_rgbd.launch" will not generate data for the following topics:
-/camera/depth_registered/hw_registered/image_rect_raw
+    * /camera/depth_registered/hw_registered/image_rect_raw
-/camera/depth_registered/points
+    * /camera/depth_registered/points
-/camera/depth_registered/hw_registered/image_rect
+    * /camera/depth_registered/hw_registered/image_rect
-/camera/depth_registered/image
+    * /camera/depth_registered/image
-/camera/depth/disparity
+    * /camera/depth/disparity
-/camera/depth_registered/disparity
+    * /camera/depth_registered/disparity

+* If there are multiple R200 cameras connected to a system, the nodelet can be launched for a particular camera by specifing the serial_no parameter in the launch file.
+But it has not been tested to launch nodelets simultaneouly for multiple cameras.